In the Topic Analysis section, you saw how your assessment question gives you the clues you need to start searching for information.

 Improving questions example

 Choose the most important questions that you will need to answer.
 That will help you to answer the original question focus.

 How this helps:

-Now, if you are faced with an overwhelming number of books, journal articles, or websites, that might have something to do with habitats, health of species, or conservation biology, you can quickly decide whether they are going to be useful to you.
+Now, if you are faced with an overwhelming number of books, journal articles, or websites, that might have something to do with Macquarie Island, foraging behaviour, or King Penguins, you can quickly decide whether they are going to be useful to you.